 Joe Cauchi taught English and Communication skills at post-secondary institutions, and has extensive experience in both vocational and academic education.
 He has an honours degree in English, diplomas in teaching and school management and and M.ed.
 He served as executive secretary of the National Council for Education in 1996-98, and since then has taken a very active interest in disability studies, perhaps because he is now visually impaired himself.
 He is president of an N.G.O for the Visually impaired specialising in Assistive Devices and is now heading an Erasmus project on the education of visually impaired students.
 He has participated in developing national strategies with regard to post-secondary education and Disability and Education.

 Frederick Schembri is the President of the Board of Governors of Malta’s Vocational College University, MCAST.
 He is the founder and managing director of Aurobindo, a pharmaceutical company listed on the ISEX stock exchange.
 Frederick is an expert on integrated global supply chain initiatives and the catalyst of five pharmaceutical start-ups, including two in India and China.
 He has developed supply chain strategies for disaster relief and humanitarian aid programs, predominantly in sub-Sahara African regions, funded by institutions such as UNICEF, WHO, Red-Cross, Red Crescent, MSF, and IDA.

-Dr Cable Green
+Represented by Dr Cable Green